astramieri/oracle-ai-vector-search/docs/indexes_and_memory.md

     - In a RAC environment you cannot create HNSW index
     - Store in memory (SGA)
     - Best choice when data fits in memory
+    - NOTE: after a database restart, **HNSW indexes must be rebuilt!**
 - **Neighbor Partition Vector Index**
     - *Inverted File Flat (IVF) Index* is the only type supported
     - They balances high search quality with reasonable speed